Palash1246/attendance-tracker-s/README.md

 ## Security Notes

 - Passwords are hashed with **Node.js `crypto.scryptSync`** (salt length 16 bytes, key length 64 bytes).
 Plain-text passwords are never stored.
-- Session tokens are 32-byte cryptographically random hex strings held in memory.
-They are lost when the server restarts (users will need to log in again).
+- Session tokens are stateless **HMAC-SHA256 JWTs** signed with a server secret (`JWT_SECRET`).
+They survive server restarts and cold starts.
-- The server blocks direct access to `data.json`, `server.js`, and `package.json` via static file serving.
+- The server blocks direct access to root files like `data.json`, `server.js`, and `package.json` via static file serving.
-- Path traversal is prevented by resolving the requested path and checking that it starts within the project root.
+- Path traversal is prevented by resolving the requested path and checking that it starts within the static asset folder (`public/`).

 ---